June 26, 1972: Duran vs Buchanan

 But more to the point, LoBianco’s decisions at the conclusion of the match were regrettable, to say the least.
 The simple fact is he did not see the foul, but no referee sees every punch thrown in a fight and in this case it was impossible since he was standing directly behind Duran.
 Attempting to break up the action as the bell sounded, LoBianco got to the challenger just as the low shot connected.
 But instead of consulting with others at ringside, an action taken by referees in similar circumstances in the past, LoBianco simply ignored the protests of Buchanan and his corner and halted the contest.

 Afterwards, the New York State Athletic Commission failed Buchanan as well.
 Once it was possible to look at a film of the bout, and all could clearly see that Buchanan had in fact been fouled, they should have nullified LoBianco’s ruling and ordered an immediate rematch.
 Why did this not happen?
 Various theories have been floated and one can only speculate.
-But it’s true that Buchanan beat a Panamanian for the World Boxing Association title; Duran was Panamanian, and the WBA was an organization dominated by Latin-American officials.
+But the undeniable fact is that Buchanan beat a Panamanian for the World Boxing Association title; Duran was Panamanian, and the WBA was an organization dominated by Latin-American officials.
 By 1975, its world headquarters were in fact moved from the United States to Panama City.
 Did the WBA pressure the NYSAC to go along with LoBianco’s hasty and misinformed ruling?
 Who can say?

-A rematch never happened.
+A return never happened.
 Roberto would go on to dominate the lightweight division for the next seven years, establishing himself as one of the best 135 pounders in boxing history; some regard him as the greatest ever.
 Buchanan posted victories over past and future champions Carlos Ortiz and Jim Watt and even challenged for a world title again in 1975, dropping a decision to Guts Ishimatsu.
 But the defeat to “Hands of Stone” haunted him.
 In interviews over the years he complained bitterly of the circumstances surrounding the loss and the fact he could never secure a rematch.

 “Every time I think of Duran,” he told one interviewer, “my balls hurt.”